Sn1F3rt/IDenSafe/README.md

 ## About

-BlogChain is a proof-of-concept blockchain-based identity management system for KYC.
+IDenSafe is a proof-of-concept blockchain-based identity management system for KYC.
 It is built on the [Ethereum](https://ethereum.org/en/) blockchain.
 It implements the [Sign-In with Ethereum](https://login.xyz/) authentication protocol, natively in Python using the [siwe-py](https://pypi.org/project/siwe/) library.
 On the core, it is built using the [Flask](https://flask.palletsprojects.com/) web framework.
 Database management is done using [SQLAlchemy](https://www.sqlalchemy.org/).

 It supports Ethereum based user authentication, setting username, verifying KYC and enabling attributes which can be requested.